-In the world of special ops selections, specifically the Navy SEAL/Basic Underwater Demolition/SEAL Training, the term "older guy" is often used for someone in their late 20s who is nearing the age cutoff for recruits to enter SEAL training.
+In the world of special ops selections, specifically the Navy SEAL/Basic Underwater Demolition/SEAL training, the term "older guy" often is used for someone in their late 20s who is nearing the age cutoff for recruits to enter SEAL training.

 There are a few exceptions: There may be an age waiver for someone older than the maximum age of 28.

-The rule is you must arrive at boot camp no later than your 29th birthday to be eligible without a waiver.
+The rule is that you must arrive at boot camp no later than your 29th birthday to be eligible without a waiver.
 Waivers are few and far between and are handled on a case-by-case basis at a higher level up the chain of command.

 Here is an email from a 27-year-old man who is seeking to change careers into something much more challenging: